geraldloss/wmbusmetersImporter/README.md

 Configure the variables in the top of the script.

-Most probably you need to alter the `function formatInfluxData()` for your needs if your wmbusmeters json data has an other structure.
+Most probably you need to alter the `function formatInfluxData()`, for your needs if your wmbusmeters json data has another structure.
 Also adjust the `echo` command at the end of this function for your influxDB write command.
 A desription of the syntax you can find [here][4].

-Please read before carefully the advices for your [schema layout][3].
+Please read before carefully the advices for your InfluxDB [schema layout][3].

 Test an import of a wmbusmeters file with the followning command